Azure-Samples/function-python-ai-langchain/README.md

 AZURE_OPENAI_ENDPOINT="https://cog-<unique string>.openai.azure.com/"
 ```

 5) Add this `local.settings.json` file to the root of the repo folder to simplify local development.
 Replace `AZURE_OPENAI_ENDPOINT` with your value from step 4.
-Optionally you can choose a different model deployment in `CHAT_MODEL_DEPLOYMENT_NAME`.
+Optionally you can choose a different model deployment in `AZURE_OPENAI_CHATGPT_DEPLOYMENT`.
 This file will be gitignored to protect secrets from committing to your repo, however by default the sample uses Entra identity (user identity and mananaged identity) so it is secretless.
 ```json
 {
   "IsEncrypted": false,